Principal Subject in Molecular Microbiology

-Based on original research literature, the student will be able to explain, evaluate, and critically analyse the results, the methods used, and the conclusions drawn and compare with other relevant literature.
-In addition, they will be able to present and explain the background literature for peers.
+Based on original research literature, the student will be able to explain, evaluate, and critically analyse the results, the methods used, and the conclusions drawn and compare with other relevant literature, including background literature.
+In addition, the student will be able to write a referee report of a research paper and to discuss it with peers.

 The student can demonstrate a capacity to critically understand original scientific research papers dealing with subjects in molecular microbiology, including knowledge and understanding of the specific problem to be analysed, the experimental set-up, the methods employed, the experimental results and the conclusions drawn from these, and discuss this understanding with fellow students under the guidance of the teacher.